 Set Clear Goals and Measure Progress

 Setting clear goals for yourself is the first step towards becoming a better salesperson.
-Having certain measurable goals, such as hitting a particular sales target, improving conversion rates, or increasing customer satisfaction, will give you direction.
+Having specific measurable goals, such as hitting a particular sales target, improving conversion rates, or increasing customer satisfaction, will give you direction.
 Having goals helps you stay motivated and focused, and measuring progress regularly ensures that you are on track.
-By assessing your performance and finding out what you need to work on, you can make subtle adjustments to your approach and continually improve your sales performance.
+By assessing your performance and identifying areas for improvement, you can make subtle adjustments to your approach and continually improve your sales performance.

 Value Selling Through Consultative Selling

-Consultative selling means you engage your customers as a consultant or an advisor and not just as a vendor of something.
-That means you really have to understand the customer’s issues and propose solutions for those exact needs.
-In the case of adding value by presenting practical, custom-made solutions, the customer will regard you as a trusted partner and not merely as a salesperson.
+Consultative selling means you engage your customers as a consultant or an advisor rather than just a vendor.
+That means you have to understand the customer’s issues and propose solutions for those exact needs.
+When you add value by presenting practical, custom-made solutions, the customer will regard you as a trusted partner and not merely as a salesperson.
 By making the customer’s goals your priority, you are most likely to close a sale and even get referrals in the future.

 Follow Up Constantly and Timely